 One day in 2010 his daughter Rosie, a talented artist, saw him practicing and surreptitiously painted a watercolor of him.
 Soon the painting was on "facebook" and somebody said it would make a good cover for a CD...

 Postscript: Time marches on.
 By 2014 the law firm closed its doors and now Mark is busy playing and writing music fulltime.
-Currently (2018) he is a member of the orchestra for the Broadway revival of "Carousel", and performs regularly with Vince Giordano's Nighthawks, Ron Sunshine, and others.
+Currently (2018) he completed a run as a member of the orchestra for the Broadway revival of "Carousel", and performs regularly with Vince Giordano's Nighthawks, Ron Sunshine, and others.
 He still owns a tux, and a car.